Azure/iot-edge-config/README.md

 ## Hardware Options
-The Installer officially supports the following devices:
+The configuration tool V2 officially supports the following devices:
 - NVIDIA AGX Orin/Orin NX
 - NVIDIA AGX Xavier/Xavier NX (only on Jetpack 5.0)

-However, the Installer should work on other ARM64 devices with Ubuntu 20.0.4.
-If your device meets these requirements, feel free to try the Installer and report any feedback to our team.
+However, the configuration tool V2 should work on other ARM64 devices with Ubuntu 20.0.4.
+If your device meets these requirements, feel free to try the configuration tool V2 and report any feedback to our team.

 ## Device Setup (for NVIDIA Xavier/Orin Devices)
 For NVIDIA Jetson devices, you will need the following equipment: